phylum-dev/documentation/docs/artifact_repositories/api.md

 The Artifact Repository API expects authentication in the basic auth format.
 The username is optional and provides context for which group should be used for the request.
-The group itself must either be the group name itself, for standalone groups, or the organization and group name combined using a `/`.
+The group must either be the group name itself, for standalone groups, or the organization and group name combined using a `/`.

-The following script will create a valid token for the org `phylum`, group `demo`, and with the token stored in `$PHYLUM_API_KEY`:
+The following script will create a valid authorization token for the org `phylum`, group `demo`, and with the token stored in `$PHYLUM_API_KEY`:

 ```sh
 echo "Basic $(printf \"phylum/demo:$PHYLUM_API_KEY\" | base64)"